 Braves' Sean Rodriguez: Back in lineup upon activation

-Rodriguez (shoulder) was activated from the 10-day disabled list and is in the starting lineup for Monday's contest with the Cubs.
+Rodriguez (shoulder) was activated from the 60-day disabled list and is in the starting lineup for Monday's contest with the Cubs.

-After initial reports suggested that the utility man would miss the entire 2017 campaign, Rodriguez will return to provide the Braves with lots of positional versatility.
-He'll bat seventh and play third base in his first game back, although it seems like he'll act in more of a reserve role now that he's back in the fray.
+After initial reports suggested that the utility man would miss the entire 2017 campaign, Rodriguez will return to provide the Braves with his trademark positional versatility.
+He'll bat seventh and play third base Monday, although it seems like he'll act in more of a reserve role now that he's back in the fray.
+Rodriguez looked quite rusty during his two-week rehab assignment across four different levels, going 3-for-39 (.077) with 12 strikeouts.

 More News